-- 4.2 The NCA will assist the Minister for the Environment comply with the obligations under section 324S of the EPBC Act and the related regulations to: - publish a notice about the making, amending or revoking of this plan; - advise the Minister about the making, amending or revoking of this plan; and - seek and consider comments.
+4.2 The NCA will assist the Minister for Sustainability, Environment, Water, Population and Communities comply with the obligations under section 324S of the EPBC Act and the related regulations to:

+- publish a notice about the making, amending or revoking of this plan; - advise the Minister about the making, amending or revoking of this plan; and - seek and consider comments.

-4.3 The NCA will consult with the Department of Agriculture, Water and the Environment about the apparent need for, and process to review the appropriateness of the current boundaries for Anzac Parade.
+4.3 The NCA will consult with the Commonwealth Department responsible for heritage (currently the Department of Sustainability, Environment, Water, Population and Communities) about the apparent need for, and process to review the appropriateness of the current boundaries for Anzac Parade.